Siwon-Kim/hidden-gem/README.md

-# :fork_and_knife: Hidden Gem Share your favorite restaurants!
+# :fork_and_knife: Hidden Gem: Share your favorite restaurants!
 > "Hidden Gem" refers to hidden, lesser-known restaurants or eateries that one is familiar with.
 > Users can share information about their hidden gem by entering the URL containing the information and sharing it with others.